Create Your Safety Plan

 Planning Ahead

 Reach out to at least 2 trusted people to discuss a “code word” or phrase that could let them know discretely they need to call 911 for you.
-You could also notify police and share your concerns with being quarantined with your partner and the potential for issues.

 Exit Plan